Amer-Alic/restaurant/README.md

 - How to use Webpack
 - Better DOM manipulation skills
 - Improved my overall knowledge as a web dev
+### Edit:
+- I also learned how to deploy my site to github pages when having multiple folders and using webpack! (had quite a bit of problems with this, so I wanted to mention it!)

 ## What am I proud of:
 - I felt a lot more confident coding and some tasks that took me a long to finish before, I do easily now
 - Finished this project fastly (at least comparing to previous similar projects)

+## HERE IS LIVE PREVIEW: https://amer-alic.github.io/restaurant/ .